mslinn/web3j-scala/README.md

 Only Scala 2.12 with JDK 8 is supported at present; this is a limitation of the Scala ecosystem as of November 7, 2017.

 ## Run the demo.Demo Program
-The `bin/run` bash script performs all of the following steps:
+The demo performs the following:
+ - Follows the outline of the [Web3J Getting Started](https://docs.web3j.io/getting_started.html#start-sending-requests) documentation, adapted for Web3J-Scala, including synchronous and asynchronous versions of the available methods.
+ - Compiles an example Solidity program that defines a smart contract.
+ - Creates a JVM wrapper from an example smart contract.

+To run the demo:
-1. Before running the demo program, start up an Ethereum client if you don’t already have one running, such as `geth`.
+1. Start up an Ethereum client if you don’t already have one running, such as `geth`.
    The `bin/runGeth` script invokes `geth` with the following options:
      - The Ethereum data directory is set `.ethereum` within the current directory, which will be created if required.
      - HTTP-RPC is enabled.